 Population Growth in Ruiru

-According to 1991 estimation, Ruiru had a population of over 100,000 people while in the year 2005 it grew to a population of over 200,000.
-Currently, the population stands at over 234,000 signifying an increase in population growth mainly attributed to high migration of people from rural areas to Nairobi resulting to housing shortage in Nairobi.
+According to 1991 estimation by Kenya National Bureau of Statistics, Ruiru had a population of about 100,000 people while in the year 2005 it grew to a population of over 200,000.
+Currently, the population stands at over 235,000 signifying an increase in population growth mainly attributed to high migration of people from rural areas to Nairobi resulting to housing shortage in Nairobi.

 In fact, the Municipal Council of Ruiru supplies water to surrounding environs or smaller towns.

 Ruiru is famously known as one of the top producers of coffee in the country.
 The coffee plantations cover a sizable land and offer employment to many Ruiru residents especially those from the lower class.

 As is the case in Nairobi which is divided into three income groups, namely; the lower, middle and upper class also Ruiru contains such classes.
 The lower class forms a huge part of the population followed by the middle class.
 The upper class consists of a lower percentage.

 Ruiru is well-covered by industries that have not only provided employment opportunities but have contributed to economic growth in the town.
 These industries have also been instrumental in renovation, construction and expansion of schools that fall within the region and general infrastructure such as roads.
 These industries including companies and banks are: Spinners & Spinners Ltd, Brookside Dairy Ltd, Devki Steel Mills, Bogani Industries, Devki Steel Mills Ltd, Jetlak Foods Ltd, Clay Works, Bogano Industries, Clean Star Company, National Bank of Kenya, Equity Bank of Kenya, Cooperative Bank, Kenya Commercial Bank, Family Bank and PostBank among others.